Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-The vector components $\{0,\pm1\}$ in a 7-dim spin-3 space generate the 805-9936 master MMPH which in turns generates the 805-9936 class whose partial distribution is shown in \cite{pavicic-quantum-23}.
-Their vectors were automatically generated from the master MMPH by means of our programs {\textsc{MMPstrip, MMPshuffle}}, and {\textsc{States01}}.
+The vector components $\{0,\pm1\}$ in a 7D spin-3 space generate an 805-9936 master MMPH which generates a class whose partial distribution is shown in \cite{pavicic-pra-22}.
+Its vectors were automatically generated from the master MMPH by means of our programs {\textsc{MMPstrip, MMPshuffle}}, and {\textsc{States01}}.

-However, such a direct exhaustive generation takes too much CPU time on a supercomputer and therefore we here generate partial distribution of KS MMPHs with small number of vertices and hyperedges from a sub-master 47-176 obtained via dimensional upscaling as shown in Fig.~\ref{fig:7d}(a).
-The smallest critical 34-14 MMPH from this sub-class is shown in Fig.~\ref{fig:7d}(b).
+However, such a direct exhaustive generation takes too much CPU time on a supercomputer and therefore we here generate a partial distribution of KS MMPHs with small number of vertices and hyperedges (not obtained in \cite{pavicic-pra-22}) from master 47-176 obtained here via dimensional upscaling as shown in Fig.~\ref{fig:7d}(a).

-It is slightly bigger than the 32-12 obtained in \cite{waeg-aravind-pra-17}, from $\{0,\pm 1,\pm\omega,\pm\omega^2\}, \ \omega=e^{\pi i/3}$, but vectors having only $\{0,\pm 1\}$ components are much easier to implement.
-Note the cutoff level at the 63 vertices characteristic of all sub-masters which are not generated directly from the vector components.
-We call the latter master a {\em supermaster}.
+The smallest critical 34-{\bf 14} MMPH from this class is shown in Fig.~\ref{fig:7d}(b).
+Note the cutoff level at the 63 vertices characteristic of all masters that are not generated directly from the vector components.
+The ones that are we sometimes call {\em supermasters\/} and the former ones a {\em submasters}.
 Analogous cutoffs are evident for all higher dimensional sub-masters below.
-Strings and vectors included in all the distributions shown in their figures are given in the appendices.